-The FCC granted approval to Amazon in the summer of 2020 to deploy satellite internet.
-Amazon has yet to launch any satellites and does not plan to begin launching any satellites until 2023; however, in order to receive approval from the FCC, Amazon had to pledge to deploy half of its satellites by July 2026 and the other half by July 2029.
+The FCC granted approval to Amazon in June 2020 to deploy satellite internet.
+Amazon has yet to launch any satellites and does not plan to begin launching any satellites until Q4 2022; however, in order to receive approval from the FCC, Amazon had to pledge to deploy half of its satellites by July 2026 and the other half by July 2029.

 In April 2021, Kuiper announced that it had purchased nine United Launch Alliance’s (ULA) Atlas V rockets to send its first round of satellites into orbit.